 Prathamesh Popat and Anil Xavier.
-SIMC mediators are required to be independently certified by SIMI, an independent professional singapore international body that requires its certified mediators to have competency in

-SIMI is associated with the Institute ("IMI"), a non-profit drive transparency and high mediation practice across all SIMI certification will be certification.
-By requiring SIMI, SIMC is able to mediation service providers their own mediators and can offer to potential users an objectively determined high quality panel who are capable of facilitating complex cross-border dispute resolution.
+SIMC mediators are required to be independently certified by SIMI, an independent professional SINGAPORE INTERNATIONAL body that requires its certified mediators to have competency in their own mediators and can offer to potential users an objectively determined high quality panel who are capable of facilitating complex cross-border dispute resolution.